PFTL/website/content/blog/22_Step_by_step_qt.rst

 .. note:: when dealing with more sophisticated cameras, normally the starting of a movie and the reading from the camera are done in two separate steps.
 This ensures the correct timing between frames, even if the program is running slower.

 You may already see that the method is not efficient at all.
-Appending to lists can be very slow, if the numbers of frames are too many it will give memory errors, etc. For the time being, we can work with this, but we are going to improve it later on.
+Appending to lists can be very slow, if the numbers of frames are too many it will give memory errors, etc. For the time being, we can work with this.

 The last remaining method to develop is the ``set_brighntess``.
 This one is much easier, you can do the following: